 As artists and art educators, Yori and Danna Seeger took the plunge a little over a year ago, not only to live out their dream for a community studio space, and not merely to provide a place for artists to rent studio space and create, but to change the value, perspective, and role of arts in culture.

-In 2015 the couple repurposed a glass and cinder-block 1970s warehouse with their personal stash of art supplies and tools collected over the years.
-Recently, they have moved and expanded to a new location and he result is a hub for creative activity with 30 rental studio spaces and weekly classes ranging from welding to painting.
+The couple repurposed an 8,700 square foot glass and cinder-block 1970s warehouse on 425 Auzerais Avenue with their personal stash of art supplies and tools collected over the years.
+The result is a hub for creative activity with 13 rental studio spaces and weekly classes ranging from welding to painting.
 You’ll find monotype, lithography, and screen printing presses; fabrication tools for metal to wood; and anything you’d need to undertake projects from mold-making to stone carving.
 With windows and portable walls for gallery space, a foundry for bronze and aluminum casting, the Seegers are just beginning.
-Their long-term plan is to develop a new Master of Fine Arts degree…A School of Visual Philosophy.
+Their long-term plan is to develop a new Master of Fine Arts degree...A School of Visual Philosophy.

 What’s up with the name?

 Yori: The last school I went to was the San Francisco Art Institute, and I had a roommate and we were talking about what art was.
 He said, “Well, it’s like visual philosophy,” and I thought, “Oh, that’s perfect.”
 I looked at him and I said, “Someday, I don’t know when, but someday, I want to use that.
 Do you mind?” and he was like, “Yeah, whatever.”

 We didn’t talk for several years and I called him up or emailed or found him on Facebook or something and I said, “Hey, you remember that phrase I said I was going to use?
 I’m using it.”
 He was like, “I have no idea what you’re talking about.” [laughs]